slack-samples/bolt-js-starter-template/README.md

 Once running, click the
 [previously created Shortcut URL](#create-a-link-trigger) associated with the `(dev)` version of your app.
-This should start a Workflow that opens a form used to collect data around your greeting requests!
+This should start a workflow that opens a form used to collect data around your greeting requests!

 To stop running locally, press `<CTRL> + C` to end the process.